Skip to main content

 Expected Outputs:

-The CMS CSRAP and CCIC teams maintain an adaptive security and privacy posture that responds effectively to new and evolving risks.
-They ensure that CMS's operations and assets, as well as individual privacy, are adequately protected.
-This provides system teams with an updated security and privacy assessment posture.
+Discussion: The CMS CSRAP and CCIC teams maintains an adaptive security and privacy posture that responds effectively to new and evolving risks, ensuring CMS's operations and assets, as well as individual privacy, are adequately protected.
+Thus, providing system teams with an updated security and privacy assessment posture.
+CMS recommends system teams not to use the security assessment report template but encourages them to work with their assessment teams like CSRAP to manage the security assessments and reports required for their systems.

 Cybersecurity Framework: RS.AN

-TLC Cycle Phase:
+TLC Cycle Phase: New – Initiate

 Update key artifacts such as security and privacy plans, assessment reports, and POA&Ms based on the results of the continuous monitoring process to ensure that the authorization package remains current and accurately reflects the security and privacy posture of the information system throughout its lifecycle.
 To enable decision-makers to have the necessary information to make informed risk management decisions.